kajo-kurisu/D_VINS/README.md

 | 显存占用/ Memory MB（2070super + i7-8700） |                            |         | 600 MB          |

 ## 6、TODO
+- [ ] Rewrite the code in the MIXVPR section for faster inference
+- [ ] Replace some functions in this project with kernal function if possible.
 ## 7、 Acknowledgements
 This project is based on [Vins-Fusion](https://github.com/HKUST-Aerial-Robotics/VINS-Fusion)